x-square/analytics/24-01-data-analytics.md

 -   Combining columns
 -   Number to percentage

-#### Pro tip

-Keep in mind that you may have lots of columns of data that require different formats.
-Consistency is key, and best practice is to make sure an entire column has the same format.
+`Keep in mind that you may have lots of columns of data that require different formats.
+Consistency is key, and best practice is to make sure an entire column has the same format.`

 ### [Types of data validation](https://www.coursera.org/learn/analyze-data/supplement/tQAED/types-of-data-validation)